xcarnd/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving, one forward and one backward.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first recorded two laps on track 1 using center lane driving, one forward and one backward.
+Here are some example images of center lane driving:

 ![Center lane driving - 1][center_lane_1]
 ![Center lane driving - 2][center_lane_2]